volnet/docker-jenkins-standalone/README.md

 ## What is it?

-It is a project to run Jenkins(https://jenkins.io) in docker by :
+It is a project to run Jenkins(https://jenkins.io) in docker.

 ## How to use?

+You can run it by terminal use docker command line:

 ```
 docker run -d -p 8080:8080 -v $(pwd)/jenkins:/root/.jenkins/ --name my-jenkins volnet/jenkins-standalone